 "Intuition is a vital part of life and practice and now we have a book that will help us to develop this essential skill." - Prof Ian Wilson, Associate Dean, Graduate School of Medicine, University of Wollongong

 Dr Cate Howell is a GP, therapist, educator and author.
 She had a Year 2000 Churchill Fellowship and completed a PhD on depression.
 In 2012 Cate was awarded the Order of Australia Medal for services to mental health.
 Cate currently works as a General Practitioner with Defence, and also has a private practice focusing on mental health and various teaching activities.
-Cate is a co-author of Release Your Worries (with Dr Michele Murphy), and the upcoming he Changing Man (Exisle), and the author of Listening, Learning, Caring and Counselling (Exisle).
+Cate has a passion for sharing practical information about mental health through writing, and she has authored five books on mental health and counselling.
+She is a co-author of Release Your Worries (with Dr Michele Murphy), and the author of Intuition, The Changing Man, and Listening, Learning, Caring and Counselling (all Exisle).
+She loves spending time with her family and friends, walking on the beach, reading and swimming.